Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platform_Creation/Module_2/README.md

    d) Click ***OK***.
 You should get MPSoC block configured like below:<br />
 ![block_automation_result.png](images/block_automation_result.png)<br />

 ***Note: At this stage, the Vivado block automation has added a Zynq UltraScale+ MPSoC block and applied all board presets for the ZCU104.
-Add the IP blocks and metadata to create a base hardware design that supports acceleration kernels.***<br /><br />
+Add the IP blocks and metadata to create a base hardware design that supports acceleration kernels.***

 5. Re-Customizing the Processor IP Block<br />
    a) Double-click the Zynq UltraScale+ MPSoC block in the IP integrator diagram.<br />